-Wondering what the difference is between EIDL and PPP loans?
+Wondering what the difference is between Economic Injury Disaster Loans (EIDL) and Paycheck Protection Program (PPP) loans?
 Or need help deciding which (or both) type of SBA coronavirus loan your business should apply for?
-Read on to compare/contrast these two different Small Business Administration loans for small business coronavirus relief and decide which is better for your needs so you can apply for it.
+Read on to compare/contrast these two different Small Business Administration loans for small business coronavirus relief and decide which is better for your needs, so you can apply for it.

 Table of Contents

-The EIDL is a loan of up to $2 million (depending on how much you’re approved for) meant to help businesses cover 6 months of operational expenses.
+The EIDL is meant to help businesses cover six months of operational expenses.
 You do have the pay the money back, eventually.
-However, EIDL loans also include a $1,000 to $10,000 cash advance which do not have to repay—even if you are ultimately rejected for the EIDL loan.
+Under the CARES Act, EIDL loans also include a $1,000 – $10,000 cash advance, which does not have to be repaid — even if you are ultimately rejected for the EIDL loan.

-PPP loans can also be used for operational expenses, but their main purpose is to cover 8 weeks of payroll; you need to spend at least 75% of the loan on payroll expenses.
+PPP loans can also be used for operational expenses, but their primary purpose is to cover eight weeks of payroll.
+To qualify for forgiveness, you must spend at least 60% of the loan on payroll expenses.
 You can also use a portion of the loan to cover mortgage, rent, or utility expenses.
-PPP loans can be as large as $10 million (depending on your payroll expenses) and will be forgiven as long as you follow the all the rules (more on that in a bit).
+The amount you can borrow depends on your payroll expenses.

-You can apply for and receive both loans as long as you meet the qualifications for both loans and use the loan proceeds on different things.
+You can apply for and receive loans from both the EIDL and PPP programs as long as you meet the qualifications for both loans and use the loan proceeds differently.
 For example, you can use the PPP for payroll and the EIDL to cover other operational expenses.

 How Economic Injury Disaster Loans Work

-An EIDL loan can be used on payroll costs, employee benefits, fixed debts such as mortgages, rents, or leases, accounts payable, and other bills.
-If you receive the forgivable grant, you need to spend it on those same expenses within 8 weeks of receiving the grant—i.e, in the amount of time it will likely take before the main loan comes through.
+An EIDL loan can be used on payroll costs, employee benefits, fixed debts (such as mortgages, rents, or leases, accounts payable), and other bills.
+If you receive the forgivable grant, you need to spend it on those same expenses within eight weeks of receiving the grant — i.e., in the amount of time that it will likely take before the main loan comes through.

 How Much Can I Borrow?

 Additionally, you can request an emergency EIDL grant that you do not have to repay.
 This grant cannot exceed $10,000 or $1,000 per employee.
-You will receive this much sooner than the bulk of the loan—as soon as a few days of successfully submitting an application, according to the SBA.
+You will receive this much sooner than the bulk of the loan — as soon as a few days after successfully applying, according to the SBA.
 (In practice, however, businesses report much longer wait times on their EIDL advances.)

 What Is The Loan Term Length?

 Loan term lengths can be as long as 30 years.
-You are able to defer your first payment on the loan for up to a year.
+You can defer your first payment on the loan for up to a year.